Management & Organizations

 Human Resource Management

-In addition to completion of the MORS core requirements, the concentration in human resource management includes completion of five credits, as follows:
+In addition to completion of the MORS core requirements, the human resource management concentration includes completion of five courses, as follows:

 Foundational Knowledge